 “We were elected to represent the voters of DuPage County,” Tonia Khouri (R-Aurora), chairwoman of the County Board Economic Development Committee, said before the vote.

-She said while the state of Illinois is experiencing financial difficulties, the DuPage County Board is responsible to “DuPage taxpayers.”
+She said that while the state of Illinois is experiencing financial difficulties, the DuPage County Board is responsible to “DuPage taxpayers.”

 Khouri was the point person on the proposal, moving it through her committee with several public hearings and sending it to the Legislative Committee, where it was cleared Tuesday for a vote before the full board.